2126 Humanities and Social Sciences Building

 - Environmental Studies 30, usually offered in the fall quarter.

 - Five additional courses, at least four in the upper division, from the following two groups.
-At least one course must be taken from Group A and one from Group B.
+At least one course must be taken from Group A and two from Group B.

 Group A—Natural Sciences